SAP indirect access is a licensing model that applies to situations where users access SAP data or functionality through a third-party application.

-SAP indirect access and licences became infamous last year when SAP won a legal battle against long-time customer Diageo.
+SAP indirect access and licencing became infamous in 2017 when SAP won a legal battle against long-time customer Diageo.
 The British multinational enterprise used its Salesforce platform to connect to its SAP systems.

 SAP argued that Diageo’s customers who were stored in its Salesforce platform were technically SAP users.
 This meant that Diageo was massively under-licensed for some time and owed millions in damages.
 It was a controversial court ruling given how ambiguous SAP’s contracts are.

-To try and calm the situation down, SAP has now launched a new pricing model based on digital access.
+To try and calm the situation down, SAP launched a new pricing model based on Digital Access.
 SAP said in a statement that the new approach: